-The instrument is designed for indoors use.
-It can either be set up independently or mounted in a 19" rack.
-Installing the instrument in a rack requires a rack adapter (refer to data sheet for Order No.).
+The instrument is designed for indoors use in a 19" rack.

+A rack adapter is required for installation in a 19" rack (refer to data sheet for Order No.).
 The mounting instructions are supplied with the adapter.

 NOTICE Risk of overheating!